netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

      both at the network device level and at the network/administrative domain level.

    * Endpoint:
-   : refers to an end-user, host device or application that actually connects to a network.
+   : refers to an end-user, host device, or application that actually connects to a network.
      An end-user is defined as a person.
 A host device provides compute, memory, storage and networking capabilities and connects to the network without any user intervention.
 Host devices refer to servers, IoTs and other devices owned by the enterprise.
-An application is a software program including the Application Programming Interfaces (APIs) used for a specific service.
+An application is a software program used for a specific service.

 #  Sample Usage